6PATyCb/willow/README.md

 Updated esp-adf to 2.7

+Updated esp-idf to 5.2.3

 Added UI language selection.
 Available in EN or RU.
 Very simple implementation and not for all texts.
+Worked only on compilation step.

+Added console commands to config Wifi and WAS URL (use `help` command for details)

 # How to build firmware